 The Wasatch Backcountry Skiing Android app is available exclusively from the Google Play Store.

 Tap the Play Store button on your Android device and then choose Update All to make sure you have the latest version.

 Version 4.0.0 was released on October 9, 2019.
 It contains several dozen changes to the base-map and is now identical to the Fourth Edition of the paper map.
 It also fixes a problem where the map would appear in landscape mode on high resolution phones when the Display Size was set to Small in the Android settings, and reduces a problem where the map was blurry on some devices.
 As always, it's a free upgrade.

 Version 3.6.0 was released on February 11, 2019.
 This version links to the Wasatch Backcountry Skiing Guide website.
 This version also has improved searching and a new base-map with dozens of additions and improvements.
 As always, it's a free upgrade.

 Version 3.1.0 was released on December 12, 2017.
 This version is has a new base-map with dozens of additions and improvements (the same base-map as the iOS version 3.5.0).

 Version 3.0.2 was released on October 30, 2017.
 This version improved approximately 25 of the names in the list of locations (some tweaks, some additions).
 It also fixed a couple of bugs when zooming.

 Version 3.0.0 was released on September 8, 2016.
-This version shows ski area boundaries, the 30° slope-shading is darker, the accuracy of the GPS was improved, dozens of minor changes were made to improve the location names, and several usability improvements were made (e.g., the small compass is now always displayed on the map).
+This version shows ski area outlines, the 30° slope shading is darker, the accuracy of the GPS was improved, dozens of minor changes were made to improve the location names, and several usability improvements were made (e.g., the small compass is now always displayed on the map).

 The backcountry locations displayed in the app are approximations.
 You should not expect the app to position you precisely on a run or at the entry of a chute.
 We welcome your suggestions to improve the data.